 You don’t have this problem with a mechanical release, because you just need to push a button, or pull a trigger, to let your arrow fly.

 If you are experiencing problems with your release, you should have a look at my article about mechanical releases and the two releases I recommend to archers.

 There are generally two types of mechanical releases.

 One has a wrist band and the other is held in the hand.

-Both are great and can help you immensly.
+Both are great and can help you immensely.

 Check out the links above to learn everything about mechanical releases you need to know!

-Last but not least, you have to make sure you that you and everybody around you stays safe.
+Last but not least, you have to make sure that you and everybody around you stay safe.

-First lets have a look how you can stay away from bruises and other injuries:
+First, let’s have a look at how you can stay away from bruises and other injuries: